hosein-yousefii/loading-bar/README.md

 # progress-bar

 This script just show a loadnig bar in the bash.

-You should just set just 3 arguments depend on your script.
+You should just set 3 arguments, depend on your script.

 # HOW TO